What Is the Ketogenic Diet? Plan Tips, Benefits, Risks & More

 A healthy eating pattern limits:

-• Saturated fats and trans fats, added sugars, and sodium
+• Saturated fats and trans fats

 That being said, instead of dropping carb intake or increasing them, balance the diet with lean proteins and healthy fats.
 Doing so is a surefire approach to ensure the body is receiving the nutrients it requires, along with promoting longevity.

 Unlike the ketogenic diet that requires strict guidelines, bistroMD's Keto Flex program offers flexibility to best fit your health goals and lifestyle!
 Utilizing fresh ingredients, each meal is balanced with adequate lean protein, fiber, and healthy fat.

 The Bottom Line

 All-in-all, seek out professional help before giving in to the hype of keto, especially if managing a health condition.
 Most nutrition experts discourage cutting out food groups unless medically advised and supervised to do so.

 Dietitians encourage balancing the diet with all food groups, including whole grains, fruits, vegetables, lean proteins, and healthy fats.
 What’s more, all can benefit from reducing overly processed foods rich in refined flour, sugar, oil, and salt.
 (But an occasional treat could and should certainly remain on the table!)